OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ### 0.3.1

+* ServerSync patch for game patch 0.211.11.

+### 0.3.0

+* Upgraded ServerSync to V1.11: Crossplay compatibility upgrade for config sync.

+### 0.3.1

 * Fixed a server sync issue for new player map pin feature not syncing on first connection.

 ### 0.3.0